 Customizable Framed Prints

-PsiSongs are musical tracks created from the same type meditation data used to create the PsiForm images.
+PsiSongs are musical tracks created from the same type of meditation data used to create the PsiForm images.
 To create these tracks, REG data are used by a software audio sequencer developed by Windbridge Institute, LLC researcher, Mark Boccuzzi in the ChucK programming langue.
-These tracks are still being produced but you find the current ones listed on our Nimbit site.
-You can preview tracks on-line or purchase them for your music library.
+You can hear a selection of these tracks on Mark's SoundCloud page.

 References and other background information mentioned in the book